Homothety

 In Euclidean geometry homotheties are the similarities that fix a point and either preserve (if $k>0$) or reverse (if $k<0$) the direction of all vectors.
 Together with the translations, all homotheties of an affine (or Euclidean) space form a group, the group of dilations or homothety-translations.
 These are precisely the affine transformations with the property that the image of every line g is a line parallel to g.

 In projective geometry, a homothetic transformation is a similarity transformation (i.e., fixes a given elliptic involution) that leaves the line at infinity pointwise invariant.

-In Euclidean geometry, a homothety of ratio $k$ multiplies distances between points by $|k|$, areas by $k^2$ and volumes by $|k|^3$.
+In Euclidean geometry, a homothety of ratio $k$ multiplies distances between points by $\vert k \vert$, areas by $k^2$ and volumes by ${\vert k \vert}^3$.
 Here $k$ is the ratio of magnification or dilation factor or scale factor or similitude ratio.
 Such a transformation can be called an enlargement if the scale factor exceeds 1.
-The above-mentioned fixed point S is called homothetic center or center of similarity or center of similitude.
+The above-mentioned fixed point $S$ is called homothetic center or center of similarity or center of similitude.